 2. Show Them HOW You Know This Is A Good Problem To Solve

 Companies hire people who can either save and/or make them money.
-So, when you provide examples from your personal or professional past that demonstrate the value your problem-solving skills provide, you are proving your worth.
+So, when you provide examples from your personal and professional past that demonstrate the value your problem-solving skills provide, you are proving your worth.

 It also shows that you are thinking like an employee who understands that their job is to make things better for the company.